• Skip to primary navigation

 Calgary Craft Breweries Feature Image

 Alberta has seen a massive boom in craft breweries, going from 27 in 2015 to over 120 in 2020.
 And in recent years, the Calgary craft brewery scene has especially seen exceptional growth.
-The city certainly also has its share of fun cocktail joints, but the craft beer scene is now worth a special mention as the number of small-batch brewers and self-proclaimed “beer aficionados” has soared.
-In turn, people are trading in their tired old six-packs for something more interesting in flavour profile, name, and even the expressive artwork that adorns the cans.
+The city also has its share of fun cocktail joints, but the craft beer scene is now worth a special mention as the number of small-batch brewers and self-proclaimed “beer aficionados” has soared.
+In turn, people are trading in their tired old six-packs for something more interesting in flavour profile, name, and even the expressive artwork adorns the cans.

 A craft beer is poured from the tap at Tool Shed Brewing in Calgary, Alberta